itoleck/ETLSmasher/README.md

 - *Note: If the trace file otherwise does not compress, either it is already compressed or the trace has missing buffers or events.
 Check for missing information by opening the trace in WPA.exe.

+- *Note: If you would like to remove all kernel trace providers use the provider GUID 9e814aad-3204-11d2-9a82-006008a86939 or each kernel switch can be removed separately.

 ![Missing Buffers and Events](etlsmasher_buff_events.png)

 ## Usage